-Lung cancer cell (image courtesy of the London Research Institute EM unit)
+Lung cancer cells (image courtesy of the London Research Institute EM unit)

 That molecule is called Ras, a small but powerful player in cancer development and one that has been notoriously difficult to block with drugs.

 Of all the molecular changes found in cancer, those that affect Ras are the most common.
 And these changes, known as mutations, are particularly common in lung and bowel cancer, while nearly all pancreatic cancers have hyperactive Ras.

 We’ve discussed the stumbling blocks for shutting down Ras before, but this new research has made several interesting steps forward in how specific a future drug could be.

 This announcement has intrigued researchers, but as always there is plenty more work to be done.

 We caught up with a couple of our experts who work on Ras to get their thoughts on this promising new research.

 On your marks, get set

 Ras sits on the inside of a cell’s membrane primed and ready for action, like a relay sprinter waiting to receive the baton.